Depression Therapy in Augusta, GA

 Sometimes you can distract yourself doom scrolling or binge watching Netflix, but as soon as you’re done, that quiet emptiness comes back and it’s just you alone with that big empty hole inside.

-No matter how heavy your depression has been, Depression Therapy can help bring relief.
+No matter how heavy your depression has been, working with a therapist for depression can help bring relief.

 You’re not the problem…depression is.